The Future Of Fashion After COVID-19

 Iris Van Herpen is the incontestable leader of the movement, thanks to her amazing work at the edge of innovation, and creations out of this world.

-Leather is deeply embedded in our DNA as a symbols of status since the times of living in caves and wearing our catches as trophies.
+Leather is deeply embedded in our DNA as a symbol of status since the times of living in caves and wearing our catches as trophies.

 Then, ‘thanks’ to the luxury segment, by creating this high quality-leather association in consumers’ minds.

-Finally, there are innovative brands such as Modern Meadow, Bolt Threads, and Furoid TM, creating lab-grown leather, allowing innovative fashion designers to beautifully move to the next stage of sustainable fashion.
+Finally, there are innovative brands such as Modern Meadow, Bolt Threads, and Furoid TM, creating lab-grown leather, allowing fashion startups to create faster and easier vegan clothing and accessories.

 Initially, the use of augmented reality in fashion has found a lot of traction in the retail side of the landscape.